-Faculty and residents involved with medical student education will be encouraged to provide real time feedback to medical students in the office regarding their clinical performance.
+Faculty involved with medical student education will be encouraged to provide real time mid-clerkship feedback to medical students in the clinical setting regarding their clinical performance.
 Students should understand that, in isolation, the feedback provided either orally or in writing should not be interpreted as being representative of an expected clerkship grade.
+For more information, please refer to Policy 950-06-018 "Required Mid-clerkship Feedback).

-The course coordinators and instructors are responsible for providing students with meaningful written assessment and performance descriptions evaluating progress in the course and in various course components, including PBL, Doctoring, Clinical Skills, and LACE.
+The course coordinators and instructors are responsible for providing students with meaningful written assessment and performance descriptions evaluating progress in the course and in various course components, including CBL, Doctoring, Clinical Skills, and LACE.
 These performance descriptions should be consistent with the course format and goals, and should include, in so far as feasible, information on the student's (a) fund of knowledge, (b) critical thinking skills, (c) communication skills and (d) professionalism.
 Comments on other categories measuring the core competencies and on the student's commitment to learning are encouraged.

 In the case of failing or marginally passing performance, written and verbal feedback is required.
 A description of the nature of the concern must be reported to the student and to the Chair of the Medical School Progress and Promotions Committee.
 Students should be informed by the course instructors of difficulties as soon as they arise, so that they have an opportunity to improve their performance.
 The Chair, Student Affairs Deans, and/or course instructors should meet with students whose performance is marginal or failing.
 In these meetings, the student's challenges should be discussed and plans for improvement developed.
-Students may also be referred to Dr. Granillo, Academic Success Director.
+Students may also be referred the Director of Academic Success.